jackabald/TiDB-Hack-NL-repo-search/README.md

 ## Installation
 1. Clone the Repository
-Begin by cloning the repository to your local machine:
 ```bash
 git clone https://github.com/jackabald/TiDB-Hack-NL-repo-search.git
 cd TiDB-Hack-NL-repo-search`
 ```
 2. Set Up a Virtual Environment (Optional but Recommended)
-Create and activate a virtual environment to manage your dependencies:
 ```bash
 python -m venv venv
 source venv/bin/activate  # On Windows, use `venv\Scripts\activate`
 ```
 3. Install Dependencies
-Install the necessary Python packages:
 ```bash
 pip install -r requirements.txt
 ```
 4. Configure Environment Variables
-Create a .env file in the root directory to store your configuration details:
 ```
 TIDB_HOST=<your-tidb-host>
 TIDB_PORT=<your-tidb-port>